HCI’s Quality and Safety of Care Assurance Programme supports compliance with The Quality Standards for Health and Social Care

 - Enhanced use of System Interfaces

 HCI has a variety of web-based system interfaces that are powered by Q-Pulse.
-Examples include QualSIP, HCI LibraryTM – a Policies & Procedures Simple Access Portal, TrainScanTM – Record Training Attendance and Compliance Reports and the Dynamic Incident Reporting Forms.
+Examples include QualSIP, HCI PPG LibraryTM – a Policies & Procedures Simple Access Portal, TrainScanTM – Record Training Attendance and Compliance Reports and the Occurrence Reporting Forms.
 These interfaces are simple, user friendly and to help make it easier for staff to use and engage with Q-Pulse.

 HCI’s Quality and Safety of Care Assurance Programme is a practical solution to support you in complying with the Quality Standards for Health and Social Care.
 HCI is a provider of professional services in relation to patient safety, quality improvement, and regulatory compliance.
 As such we understand your requirements and have the necessary experience to expertly support you embedding these standards and driving quality improvement across your service.